-So many people say that their strict budget does not include dining out.
-So I say, why not stay in and have fun creating your own pub style restaurant food?
+People say that their strict budget does not allow for them to go out for meals, be it breakfast, lunch or dinner.
+So when it comes to dinner, for example, I say, why not stay in and have fun creating your own pub style restaurant food?

 At the beginning of this year we made the decision, based on our new budget, to dine out less and less.
 While many people may feel deprived by not being able to dine out, we decided that instead of feeling deprived we would just make our favourite pub food at home.
 Not only is this a great way to save money, but we also know exactly what ingredients are in our meals.

 Now you may be thinking that one of the other benefits of dining out is that you do not need to do all the cooking and cleaning.